 Emigholz said New Jersey’s greater windfall should further justify the need to direct funds to the New Jersey Unemployment Insurance (UI) Trust fund, to both reduce debt and a looming $1 billion automatic UI tax increase on jobs.

 Also on the debt front, Emigholz said it’s encouraging there is talk of making a pension payment higher than the $6.4 billion pledged by the governor this year – New Jersey’s first pull pension payment in more than two decades.

 “Since federal recovery funds can’t be used to pay down direct debt, lessening our pension burden is still a good thing to avoid future debt,” Emigholz said.
 “It won’t stimulate the economy as much as infrastructure, innovation or workforce development investments, but it does help with the state finances that need it.”

 Emigholz added that a few well-placed investments to stimulate the economy, along with fiscal discipline, are the key to stopping future tax increases.
 NJBIA has recommended more funding for workforce development programs, as well as budget language and/or legislation that drives significant federal funds to the New Jersey Economic Development Authority for Main Street businesses.

 Emigholz also reiterated what was said by NJBIA, and many others, prior to New Jersey unnecessarily borrowing more than $4 billion last September based on revenue concerns.

-“It can’t be said that it’s Monday Morning Quarterbacking when we and others were warning about borrowing weeks before the game,” Emigholz said.
+“It can’t be said that it’s Monday Morning Quarterbacking when we were warning about borrowing weeks before the game,” Emigholz said.
 “So we ended up needlessly borrowing $4.3 billion in non-callable bonds to increase the FY21 surplus from $5.8 billion to $10.1 billion.
 To have unnecessarily borrowed for what was not an emergency is a great disappointment for the state.”